sentry-demos/next-js/README.md

 make upload_sourcemaps
 ```

-8. (Production only) Use the Sentry Webpack Plugin
+8. (Production only) Alternative to manually uploading source maps, use the Sentry Webpack Plugin.
+(Uncomment in `next.config.js`)